rbannist/ContainersOnAzure_IntroLab/README.md

 az aks create -n <youraksname> -g <yourresouregroupk8>
 ```

-The kubernetes client should already be installed on your Windows VM but if you ever need to install it this command will do that for you:
+The kubernetes client should already be installed on your 'Mgmt VM' but, should you ever need to install it, this command will do that for you:

 ```
 az aks install-cli